Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 	{handle} = require('{modulename}');

-As an example, create a `main.js` file anywhere in your project's working tree, containing:
+As an example, create a `main.js` file at `/client/js/main.js`, containing:

 	// Require module with no API, so no need to handle the return value require('o-techdocs');